 You can quickly and easily invest online with your chosen provider by visiting their website.
 If you’re a new customer you may need to open an account and provide various forms of identification.

 Term deposits are a relatively hassle-free savings strategy, make yours work even harder by:

-● Shopping around for the best deal that suits you like you would a debt consolidation or personal loan, not only in terms of the best interest rates but for minimum deposit requirements and the scheduling of your interest payments.
+● Shopping around for the best deal that suits you like you would a debt consolidation or personal loan, not only for the best interest rates but for minimum deposit requirements and the scheduling of your interest payments.

 ● Depositing as much accumulated savings as possible, to earn a better interest rate.

-● Reading the terms and conditions of your term deposit thoroughly so there are no surprises later on, especially around penalties if you break the deposit, as well as rollover terms.
+● Read the terms and conditions thoroughly so there are no surprises later on, especially around penalties if you break the deposit or conditions around re-investing.

 So, is a term deposit right for me?

-- If you don’t need to touch your money for a while, then a term deposit is a good, safe savings option.
+- If you don’t need to touch your money for a while, then it's a good, safe savings option.

-- If you find yourself delving into your savings accounts, a term deposit is a secure way to lock away your savings and keep it safe from your spending whims.
+- If you find yourself delving into your savings accounts, it's a secure way to lock away your savings and keep it safe from your spending whims.

-- If interest rates are falling, it’s a perfect time to lock in a fixed term deposit to secure the highest return on your cash.
+- If interest rates are falling, it’s a perfect time to lock in and secure the highest return on your cash.